 Supporting Open Source

-Our company Baw Medical supports open source with more than just nice warm thoughts and talk – we support with real actual money too – we donate to open source projects we rate highly or have used in our work.
-Recent donations: LimeSurvey, PortableApps Platform, Wikipedia, Mozilla, AntennaPod.
+My company Baw Medical supports open source with more than just nice warm thoughts and talk – with real actual money too.
+Baw Medical donates to open source projects I rate highly or have used in my work.
+Recent donations: LimeSurvey, PortableApps Platform, Wikipedia, Mozilla, AntennaPod, the Internet Archive.